 We need the community’s help documenting raptor nests in the Batiquitos Lagoon Ecological Reserve and the surrounding neighborhoods.
-The Nat and the California Department of Fish and Wildlife are gathering information on birds of prey that are nesting in the area midwinter through the middle of summer.
 We are specifically interested in the Great Horned Owl, Barn Owl, Red-tailed Hawk, Cooper’s Hawk, Red-shouldered Hawk, and American Kestrel.
 The data we gather will help inform conservation efforts at the Reserve.
 Learn more about the project here.

 Take photos of reptiles and amphibians you spot in Southern California and Baja California and upload them to iNaturalist.
 Suggest an identification or have them identified by the iNaturalist community.